jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 -----------

 <
-I have explained all possiblities of the language, but there simply are things you’ll use more than others.
+I have explained all possibilities of the language, but there simply are things you’ll use more than others.
 In my former explanations for instance it seems that using object lines is just as common as using type and interface lines.
 However, you’ll find, let’s say 20 times more object lines that you will find type lines.
 You might even write a whole module without any interface lines at all.

-So some topics of the language might be complex, but used only incidently.
+So some topics of the language might be complex, but used only incidentally.
 Exclusion, that is, a container’s exclusion of members of its children, doesn’t need to be used a lot.
 In fact, other programming languages I know don’t even have this capability at all.

 Etcetera.
-Symbol will become much easier when you find what’s used most and what things are for incidental use, no matter how complex the topics you’ll use incidently are.
+Symbol will become much easier when you find what’s used most and what things are for incidental use, no matter how complex the topics you’ll use incidentally are.

 You can write programs in which you have no notice of any system aspect procedure at all.
 In programs in which you do work with system aspect procedures, you won’t will not notice the presence of all aspect procedures, just some.
 />

 < remember that I can only explain how to program structurally using the systems I’ve programmed as an example >
-I’ve called this chapter into existance, because I want to write about programming methodologies.
+I’ve called this chapter into existence, because I want to write about programming methodologies.

 ### Transforming a Procedure to an Object